TrevorThomp/lab-07-back-end/README.md

 Number and name of feature: Weather

-Estimate of time needed to complete:
+Estimate of time needed to complete: 10 minutes

-Start time:
+Start time: 9:26am

-Finish time:
+Finish time: 9:30am

-Actual time needed to complete:
+Actual time needed to complete: 4 minutes to complete

 ## Feature #4: EventBrite